dharshu2323/Python-Mini-Projects/README.md

 # Python-Mini-Projects

-This repository contains python code.Just check it put!!!🚀😊
+This repository contains python code.Just check it out!!!🚀😊